-Adding the -n option to echo prevents writing the newline at the end.
+Adding the -n option to echo prevents writing a newline character at the end.
 Run the xxd command from step 2 again to verify that the incorrect characters were removed.

 4. Check all of the credential files using the following command: